AndersonPaschoalon/CKsQuestDialogManager/AppClear/Pages/tutorial.md

 > *Location of the field "Speaker", in the Topic Info window.
 This field usually is optional, but it is really important to be properly filled in for this application to work properly.*

-## Step 2: Export the dialogs from Creation Kit
+## 2: Export the dialogs from Creation Kit

 In order to properly export the Quest Dialog data from the Creation Kit, follow these steps: